 If you’ve seen the movie Juno, you’ll remember the scene where she downs a gallon of Sunny D before taking her test.
 This worked out great for the fictional teen, but for you, it probably will lead to an inaccurate result.

-An overconsumption of fluids before testing dilutes it, so you won’t be getting the concentrated amounts of hCG needed (source).
+Overconsumption of fluids before testing dilutes it, so unless you have an abundance of hCG in your urine, you won’t be getting the concentrated amounts of hCG needed (source).

 When Should You Test Again?